softlazo/ZeusVault/README.md

 ## 🔑 Key Features

-- **🛡️ Privacy-Focused:** ZeusVault prioritizes your privacy by storing all your passwords locally on your devices.
-Your sensitive data remains encrypted and never leaves your control, offering you peace of mind.
+- **🛡️ Privacy-Focused:** ZeusVault prioritizes your privacy by **storing all your passwords locally on your devices.** Your sensitive data remains encrypted and never leaves your control, offering you peace of mind.
-- **🪥 User-Friendly Interface:** With ZeusVault, managing your passwords becomes effortless.
-The intuitive and user-friendly interface makes it easy to add, edit, and organize your passwords, ensuring a seamless user experience.
+- **🪥 User-Friendly Interface:** With ZeusVault, **managing your passwords becomes effortless.** The intuitive and user-friendly interface makes it easy to add, edit, and organize your passwords, ensuring a seamless user experience.
-- **⛺ Offline Access:** Enjoy the convenience of accessing your passwords anytime, anywhere, even without an internet connection.
-ZeusVault works offline, giving you complete autonomy over your password management.
+- **⛺ Offline Access:** Enjoy the convenience of accessing your passwords anytime, anywhere, **even without an internet connection.** ZeusVault works offline, giving you complete autonomy over your password management.
 - **🪟 Cross-Platform Compatibility:** Whether you're using an Android device, a Windows PC, a Linux machine, or potentially an iOS device, ZeusVault has you covered.
-It supports seamless synchronization across different platforms, ensuring your passwords are always accessible.
+It supports seamless synchronization across different platforms using [Syncthing](https://github.com/syncthing/syncthing), ensuring your passwords are always accessible and **only stored on your own devices**.
-- **🔒 Robust Encryption:** ZeusVault employs state-of-the-art encryption algorithms to safeguard your passwords.
-Your data is protected with industry-standard encryption methods, making it virtually impossible for unauthorized individuals to access your sensitive information.
+- **🔒 Robust Encryption:** ZeusVault uses the **XChaCha20 encryption** algorithm to safeguard your passwords, making it virtually impossible for unauthorized individuals to access your sensitive information.
-- **🗝️ Password Generator:** Generate strong, random passwords with ZeusVault's built-in password generator.
-Create unique and complex passwords for enhanced security, reducing the risk of password breaches.
+- **🗝️ Password Generator:** Generate strong, random passwords with ZeusVault's **built-in password generator.** Create unique and complex passwords for enhanced security, reducing the risk of password breaches.
-- **✅ Backup and Restore:** Never worry about losing your passwords.
-ZeusVault offers easy backup and restore options, allowing you to securely store and recover your password data whenever needed.

 Take control of your digital security with ZeusVault, the ultimate privacy-focused, user-friendly, offline, and cross-platform password manager.